 There are some great prizes to be won, not only for the school that recycles the most batteries but also the pupil that recycles the most within those schools.

-Any batteries must be recycled at a recycling centre and photos sent to us at school and the big battery hunt website to help us keep account of how many batteries are being recycled.
+Any batteries must be recycled at a recycling centre and photos were sent to us at school and the big battery hunt website to help us keep account of how many batteries are being recycled.

 For more information please visit www.bigbatteryhunt.co.uk